red-green-coding/red-green-coding.github.io/_drafts/springboot-blocking-io.md

 * **Latency**: The time between a request and its response, typically measured in milliseconds (ms).
 Lower latency means faster response times, which directly improves the user experience by reducing wait times.
 We'll look at _p99_ (99th percentile).
 * **Requests per Second (RPS)**: The number of requests your system can process in one second.
 A higher RPS reflects your system’s ability to manage more concurrent users efficiently without degrading performance.

-We can use the HTTP benchmarking tool [wrk][wrk] to measure both latency and RPS.
+We can use the HTTP benchmarking tool [wrk][wrk] to measure both latency and throughput (RPS).
 The following command simulates a workload:

 ```shell
 wrk -t12 -c400 -d30s http://localhost:8080/endpoint